chef-partners/azure-chef-extension/README.md

 1. Please refer https://github.com/Azure/azure-quickstart-templates/tree/master/chef-json-parameters-linux-vm of creating the ARM template files.

 2. Find below some advanced options that can be set in the Azure ARM template file `azuredeploy.json`:
   - `environment_variables`: Specifies the list of environment variables (like the environment variables for proxy server configuration) to be available to the Chef Extension scripts.
-This option is currently supported for `Linux` and `windows` platforms.
   - `hints`: Specifies the Ohai Hints to be set in the Ohai configuration of the target node.

   ***Note***: Set both these options under `properties` --> `settings` section of the `Microsoft.Compute/virtualMachines/extensions` resource type as shown in the below example: